 Employee experience and your employees’ satisfaction levels are more crucial to the success of your business than you may realize.
 While the term employee experience may seem generalized, how they are both identified and later improved upon within your organization can be easily defined and customized to fit your company.
 Below we break-down the importance of employee experience and highlight strategies to improve the experience in your organization.No two organizations have the same values, so no two #employee #experiences are alike. @ClearCompany discusses the need to improve your employee experience to fit your organization and its values:

 What is Employee Experience?

-Employee experience is all about the environment organizations provide their workforce and the perception of the workforce as a result.
+Employee experience is the environment organizations provide their workforce and the perception of the workforce as a result.
 Consider candidate experience and how valuable it is to the overall employer and recruitment brand.
 Employee experience is the extension of that process, only more focused on keeping employees engaged and satisfied.
-Just like candidate experience, the employee experience is affected by various factors influenced by:
+Just like candidate experience, the employee experience is affected by various factors like:

 - The physical environment

 - How employers demonstrate a commitment to the health and success of employees